tom-draper/array-3d-viz/README.md

 node main
 ```

-Then open <code>localhost:8080</code> in a browser and paste your array into the input box.
+Then open <code>localhost:8080</code> in a browser and paste your JSON array into the input box.
+Ensure there are no trailing commas after any final elements in a list.

 ### Example JSON (2 x 4 x 3)